Director of the RAISE Center

-Dr. Josie Badger received her Bachelor’s degree in Disability Law and Advocacy from Geneva College, a Master’s in Rehabilitation Counseling from the University of Pittsburgh, and a Doctorate in Healthcare Ethics from Duquesne University.
-In 2014, Josie founded J Badger Consulting Inc., where she provides consulting services for organizations, including the PEAL Center, on transition and leadership development.
-She is the Co-Director of the national RSA-Parent Training and Information Center (PTI) technical assistance center (RAISE).
-She is also the campaign manager of the #IWantToWork Campaign to improve the employment of people with disabilities.
-She serves as a board member of the United Way of Southwestern PA and FISA.
+Dr. Josie Badger received her Bachelor’s degree from Geneva College in Disability Law and Advocacy, a Master’s from the University of Pittsburgh in Rehabilitation Counseling, and a Doctorate from Duquesne University in Healthcare Ethics.
+In 2014 Josie founded J Badger Consulting Inc. where she provides youth development and disability consulting services for organizations, on transition and leadership development.
+She is the Director of the national RSA-Parent Training and Information Center technical assistance center (RAISE).
+She is the Campaign Manager of the United Way if Southwestern PA’s #IWantToWork Campaign, to improve the employment of people with disabilities, is a Field Organizer for the Family Care Act that supports paid family leave, and is the developer of TRAIL, a statewide advocacy and lobbying training program.
+She serves as a board member of the United Way of Southwestern Pennsylvania, The Woodlands Foundation, the Mary Grace Hospice Foundation, and FISA.
 In 2012, Dr. Badger was crowned Ms. Wheelchair America.
-Previously, she was an author for the Center for Disease Control and Prevention for the book Launching into Adulthood, and she served as president of the National Youth Leadership Network and the Pennsylvania Youth Leadership Network (PYLN).

 Myriam V. Alizo